Michigan Embezzlement Lawyers

 Submitting this form does not create an attorney-client relationship. *Required

-Michigan Embezzlement Attorneys
+Michigan Embezzlement Defense Attorneys

 Being charged with embezzlement doesn’t mean you must have a conviction for embezzlement.
 Embezzlement cases frequently involve complex situations, financial transactions that have non-fraudulent purposes and circumstantial evidence.
 Our attorneys will fight to prove your innocence by meticulously reviewing all relevant financial records, witness statements and security procedures to find the weaknesses in the prosecutor’s case.